 What Is Trypophobia?

-In short, trypophobia is the fear of (or aversion to — more on that distinction later) clusters of small holes or bumps.
+In short, trypophobia is the fear of, or aversion to, clusters of small holes, bumps, or other patterns.

 What Causes Trypophobia?